Jens Ritter Instruments: Ritter Royals

 Ritter Royals are one-off instruments made with rare materials and frequently feature uncommon construction designs.
 For example, the body of The Flora Aurum is carved from a rare, solid piece of quilted maple.
 Its bridge, tuners, and knobs are hand-cast solid gold.
-Two flawless diamonds, totaling 3.3 carats, adorn the volume and tone knobs.
+Two diamonds, totaling 3.3 carats, adorn the volume and tone knobs.
 Gold leaf covers the back of the neck and headstock.
 It has tiny green-diamond knob position markers and an ebony fingerboard with a Renaissance-inspired solid-gold flower inlay—each leaf decorated with a platinum-set black diamond.
 The nut was carved from 10,000-year-old Siberian mammoth-tusk ivory.
 The value of this instrument is estimated at $100,000.00.

 The Princess Isabella Baritone Guitar

 Released in January 2010 in a quantity of 50, The Princess Isabella is a baritone jazz guitar concept instrument with several uncommon features.
 Inspired by a conversation with a collector, the solid body instrument is meant to emulate the sound of a hollow body.
 To achieve this, a bridge incorporating hand-cast brass bows for each string is used.
-Other unusual features include a body thickness of one inch, a nut made from rendered cow bone and 24 carat gold finished bridge components.
+Other unusual features include a body thickness of one inch, a nut made from rendered cow bone, and 24 carat gold finished bridge components.